projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-partitionmode.rst

 Guests w/ LAPIC pass-thru
 -------------------------

-Since external interrupts are pass-thru to guest IDT, IPIs do not trigger vmexit.
+Since external interrupts are pass-thru to the guest IDT, IPIs do not trigger vmexit.
 ACRN uses NMI delivery mode and the NMI exiting is chosen for vCPUs.
 At the time of NMI interrupt on the target processor, if the processor is in non-root mode, vmexit happens on the processor